guotechfin/KrunoKnego.github.io/_posts/2014-09-21-how-to-improve-your-ssh-workflow.md

 benefits it adds are enormous.
 No more searching where is password for serverA or username for serverB and so on.

-If you're interested in speeding up your ssh connection read more <a href="https://puppetlabs.com/blog/speed-up-ssh-by-reusing-connections" title="puppetlabs">here</a>.
+If you're interested in speeding up your ssh connection read more <a href="https://puppetlabs.com/blog/speed-up-ssh-by-reusing-connections" title="puppetlabs" data-proofer-ignore>here</a>.